thibaut1998e/Super_resolution_for_fluorescence_microscopy/README.md

 # Centriole Super Resolution

 This repository contains the implementation of a deep learning-based super-resolution method aimed at enhancing wide-field fluorescence microscopy images to approximate confocal image quality.
 The project focuses on centriole imaging and builds upon existing methods in computational microscopy and image restoration.
+This readme file summarizes the goal and methodology of the project, for more details on usage of the code, the reader is reffered to the document *user_guide.pdf*

 ---